 At what age is ADHD usually diagnosed in women?

 Research consistently shows that women are diagnosed significantly later than men.
 Many receive their diagnosis in their 30s or 40s, with a notable cluster of late diagnoses occurring around perimenopause, when declining oestrogen levels reduce dopamine availability and existing compensatory strategies stop working as effectively.
 Some women are not diagnosed until their 50s or 60s.
-The average diagnostic delay for women compared to men is estimated at four to seven years, though many women report waiting far longer than that.
+Agnew-Blais and colleagues (2024) estimate the average diagnostic delay for women compared to men at four to seven years, though many women report waiting far longer than that.

 Get this thinking in your inbox